-Competitive advantages of GeneCode modernized antisense technology: Over years the HCV therapy was based on use of injectable interferon alpha – oral ribavirin combination.
-This approach has been gradually replaced by using modern oral directly acting antivirals as sofosbuvir.
+Competitive advantages of GeneCode modernised antisense technology: Over the years, HCV therapy was based on the use of an injectable interferon alpha oral ribavirin combination.
+This approach has been gradually replaced by using modern oral direct-acting antivirals such as sofosbuvir.
 However, these therapies remain expensive.
-Significant improvement of injectable interferon-alpha based therapy may make it competitive, if the regimen can be delivered with lower frequency (for example, once or twice in month as opposed to daily use of oral drugs), has increased efficiency and can be used against genotypes of HCV with high resistance to oral drugs (such as genotype 3).
-GeneCode ASOs are injectable compounds and can be combined with other ASOs having different mechanism of action such as miR-122 inhibitors.
-LNA based ASOs have long serum half-lives and have been shown promising results in clinical trials; GeneCode modification further improves stability of ASO, the most important competitive advantages of this class of compounds.
-Furthermore 1) GeneCode modified ASOs can be used to target heavily structured RNAs such as coding region of HCV RNA genome; 2) 8-oxo-dG residues reduce the Tm of ASO: RNA duplexes and by doing this may reduce off-target side effects ; 3) 8-oxo-dG residues facilitate the cleavage of ASO: RNA duplexes by RNase H at multiple positions within the target region; 4) Incorporation of 8-oxo-dG residues increases stability of ASOs in serum; 5) Combination of these properties resulted in highly active ASOs functional both in in vitro system and in in vivo model.
+Significant improvement of injectable interferon-alpha-based therapy may make it competitive if the regimen can be delivered with a lower frequency (for example, once or twice a month as opposed to the daily use of oral drugs), has increased efficiency and can be used against genotypes of HCV with high resistance to oral drugs (such as genotype 3).
+GeneCode ASOs are injectable compounds and can be combined with other ASOs, having different mechanisms of action such as miR-122 inhibitors.
+LNA-based ASOs have long serum half-lives and have shown promising results in clinical trials.
+GeneCode modification further improves the stability of an ASO, the most important competitive advantage of this class of compounds.
+Furthermore, 1.
+GeneCode modified ASOs can be used to target heavily structured RNAs such as the coding region of HCV RNA genome; 2.
+8-o xo-dG residues reduce the Tm of ASO: RNA duplexes and by doing this may reduce off-target side effects ; 3.
+8-o xo-dG residues facilitate the cleavage of ASO: RNA duplexes by RNase H at multiple positions within the target region; 4.
+Incorporation of 8-o xo-dG residues increases the stability of ASOs in serum; 5.
+A combination of these properties resulted in highly active ASOs, functional both in the in vitro system and the in vivo model.

-US Patent no., US 7,786, 292 B2, Date of Patent Aug.
-31, 2010, European Patent No EP2013044, Aug.
-29, 2012
+US Patent no. US 7,78 6, 292 B2, Date of Patent: Aug 31, 2010, European Patent No E P 2 013 044, Aug 29, 2012

 “ANTISENSE AGENTS COMBINING STRONGLY BOUNDING BASE-MODIFIED OLIGONUCLEOTIDE AND ARTIFICIAL NUCLEASE”

-Mutso et al., 2015 (doi: 10 .1371/journal.pone.0128686)
+PUBLICATION: Mutso et al., 2015 (doi: 10 .13 7 1 /journal.pone.01 28686)